GROWING YOUR CAPITAL

 Applicants who have obtained a degree from an institution outside of the United States must provide an evaluation report indicating the U.S. equivalent of the degree.

-Flex Track tuition and fees for the 2021-2022 academic year are $1,112 per credit and there are 48 credits.
-This does not include the cost of the optional Global Practicum trip.
+Professional MBA tuition and fees for the 2022-2023 academic year are $1,250 per credit and include the cost of the Global Practicum.
 In addition, the university assesses a $50 general fee each semester.